vipink1203/log-aggregation-tool-comparison/README.md

 - **Vector with S3 storage** can achieve similar storage costs to OpenObserve, but requires additional components for search and visualization.

 - **Elasticsearch on AWS** costs can be optimized with UltraWarm and Cold Storage tiers, but hot storage remains expensive.

+For a detailed cost breakdown, see the [Cost Analysis](cost-analysis.md) document.

 ## Architectural Considerations